carj/pyPreservica/docs/index.rst

     The security tag and parent are not saved via this method call

     :param Entity entity: The entity (asset, folder, content_object) to be updated
     :return: The updated entity
     :rtype: Entity

+   .. py:method:: security_tag_async(entity, new_tag)

+    Change the security tag of an asset or folder
+    All the children of the folder will have their tag updated.
+    This is a non blocking call which returns immediately.

+    :param Entity entity: The entity (asset, folder) to be updated
+    :param str new_tag: The new security tag to be set on the entity
+    :return: A process ID
+    :rtype: str

+   .. py:method:: security_tag_sync(entity, new_tag)

+    Change the security tag of an asset or folder
+    All the children of the folder will have their tag updated.
+    This is a blocking call which returns after all entities have been updated.

+    :param Entity entity: The entity (asset, folder) to be updated
+    :param str new_tag: The new security tag to be set on the entity
+    :return: The updated entity
+    :rtype: Entity